IRI-Research/metadataplayer/doc/integration.en.md

 # Integrating the Metadataplayer in an HTML page #

 WARNING !
-This documentation refers to version 0.3 of Metadataplayer, now available under the **new-model** branch in our repository http://www.iri.centrepompidou.fr/dev/hg/metadataplayer
+This documentation refers to the latest version of Metadataplayer, available in the **default** branch in our repository http://www.iri.centrepompidou.fr/dev/hg/metadataplayer

 ## Loading the script ##